Asynchronous vs synchronous communication? Which should you use?

 The first concept I'd like to briefly outline is the idea of real-time vs. delayed communication.
 Another term that is commonly tossed around is called synchronous and asynchronous communication, but I want to keep this post as simple as possible so I will limit using these definitions as much as I can.

-Quick back and forth discussion with coworkers, white-boarding sessions, etc. This tends to be rapid-fire communication and is most useful when people are trying to remove confusion or where the potential to be misunderstood is high.
+Think of quick back and forth discussion with coworkers, white-boarding sessions, etc. This tends to be rapid-fire communication and is most useful when people are trying to remove confusion or where the potential to be misunderstood is high.
 This form of communication contains body language, tone, and other "richness" to it.
 Typically, this communication does not persist either.

 Here's an example :)